US consumer spending solid but incomes rise only marginally

 Signs the stimulus from the Trump administration’s $1.5tn tax cut package has peaked

-Higher interest rates and falling household wealth are also casting a shadow on spending.
+Higher interest rates and falling household wealth are casting a shadow on spending.

 US consumer spending rose for a seventh straight month in September, but income recorded its smallest gain in more than a year on moderate wage growth, suggesting the current pace of spending was unlikely to be sustained.